MScBiomedicalInformatics/MSIB32500/lectures/lecture4.md

 * Hard to handle large dataset (>1000 data points)
 * Inflexible, few analyses available
 * Hard to repeat analyses systematically with new data
-* Not'reproducible reseach' friendly -  it is hard to docuemnt process and actions
+* Not'reproducible research' friendly -  it is hard to document process and actions

 #### Getting started:
 * Download and install the Open Source version of [Rstudio](https://www.rstudio.com).

   * Start Rstudio, in a File/New File/R Script type:
-  * Review and get familiar with Rstudio user interfaze.
+  * Review and get familiar with Rstudio user interface.

   ```{r}